 In which states is it illegal to use credit score as a rating factor?

 By state law, California, Massachusetts and Hawaii do not use credit score to determine car insurance rates.

 Is there an insurance company that does not use your credit score to determine your rates?

 Not all car insurance companies will use a credit scores as part of the rating process.
-In some state,s Direct General does not use credit for rating.
+In some states, Direct General does not use credit for rating.
 Most other carriers use it as a rating factor.
-The amount that a credit score can affect your rates in some states is governed by the state's insurance regulator.
+If you have poor credit and have some violations on your driving record, you may want to consider high-risk driver insurance.